An overview of block Gram-Schmidt methods and their stability properties

 Block-partitioning strategies are also a key component in new algorithms designed to reduce communication in high-performance computing (HPC).
 The $s$-step (or, \emph{communication-avoiding}) Arnoldi/GMRES algorithms are based on a block orthogonalization strategy in which \emph{inter-block orthogonalization} is accomplished via a BGS method; for details see~\cite[Section 8]{BallardCarsonDemmel2014} and the references therein.
 There is also recent work by Grigori, Moufawad, and Nataf on ``enlarged'' KSMs, which are a special case of block KSMs~\cite{GrigoriMoufawadNataf2016}; here the block size is based on a partitioning of the problem and is designed to reduce communication cost.

 Implicit in all formulations of BGS is the choice of an \emph{intra-block orthogonalization} scheme, to which we refer throughout as the \IOnoarg or ``muscle" of a BGS ``skeleton."
-An \IOnoarg is any routine that takes a tall and skinny matrix (i.e., block vector) $\vX \in \spR^{m \times s}$ and returns an economic QR factorization $\vQ R = \vX$, with $\vQ \in \spR^{m \times s}$ and $R \in \spR^{s \times s}$\footnote{Although we formulate all results here in terms of $\spR$, they should transfer with little effort to $\spC$.}.
-Popular choices include classical Gram-Schmidt (with reorthogonalization), modified Gram-Schmidt, Householder-based QR, and more recently Cholesky-based QR.
-Backward stability analyses for all these methods are well established and understood, and they are foundational for the analysis of BGS methods; see, e.g., \cite{Bjorck1967, BjorckPaige1992, Higham2002, PaigeRozloznikStrakos2006, YamamotoNakatsukasaYanagisawa2015, FukayaKannanNakatsukasa2020}, and especially the survey by Leon, Bj\"orck, and Gander \cite{LeonBjorckGander2013}.
+An \IOnoarg is any routine that takes a tall and skinny matrix (i.e., block vector) $\vX \in \spR^{m \times s}$ and returns an economic QR factorization $\vQ R = \vX$, with $\vQ \in \spR^{m \times s}$ and $R \in \spR^{s \times s}$ .
+Popular choices include classical Gram-Schmidt (with reorthogonalization), modified Gram-Schmidt, Householder-based QR (\HouseQR), Tall-Skinny QR (\TSQR)~\cite{DemmelGrigoriHoemmen2008}, and Cholesky-based QR (\CholQR).
+Backward stability analyses for all these algorithms are well established and understood, and they are foundational for the analysis of BGS methods; see, e.g., \cite{Bjorck1967, BjorckPaige1992, Higham2002, PaigeRozloznikStrakos2006, YamamotoNakatsukasaYanagisawa2015, FukayaKannanNakatsukasa2020}, and especially the survey by Leon, Bj\"orck, and Gander \cite{LeonBjorckGander2013}.